 2. Touch the Rear VES soft-key to display the Rear VES Controls.
-If a channel list is displayed, touch the HIDE LIST soft-key to display the Rear VES Controls screen.
+If a channel list is displayed, press the HIDE LIST soft-key to display the Rear VES Controls screen.

-3. To listen to an audio source on Channel 1 while a video is playing on Channel/Screen 2, touch the 1 soft-key and choose an audio source.
-To listen to an audio source on Channel 2 while a video is playing on Channel/Screen 1, touch the 2 soft-key and choose an audio source.
-To exit touch the back arrow soft-key at the top left of the screen.
+3. To listen to an audio source on Channel 2 while a video is playing on Channel 1, touch the 2 soft-key and choose an audio source.
+To exit touch the back arrow soft-key at the top left of the left screen.